 Actively seeking a cheaper deal

 The reality in the energy market is that apathy only benefits one party...the energy supplier themselves.
 If you've never switched energy suppliers, or not switched for more than a year, it is highly likely (if not a guarantee) that you are overpaying on your energy bills and sat languishing on a suppliers default tariff.
 These energy tariffs carry higher unit rates (the price you pay per unit of energy used) and will often be variable meaning you are fully exposed to market fluctuations.
-It is therefore imperative you actively switch and are aware of better deals.
+It is therefore imperative you compare energy prices and are aware of better deals in the market.

 Now, with the 3 key checks out of the way, let's focus on the other energy saving steps you can take to actually reduce your consumption and therefore help play your part in reducing your carbon footprint.